rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 ## Optional: Tips to speed up common workflows

 The following section is optional but may improve your efficiency.
-Click to expand.

-- Making sure you're in the right directory to run `msfconsole` can become tedious, so consider using the following Bash alias:
+Making sure you're in the right directory to run `msfconsole` can become tedious, so consider using the following Bash alias:

 ```bash
 echo 'alias msfconsole="pushd $HOME/git/metasploit-framework && ./msfconsole && popd"' >> ~/.bash_aliases
 ```

- - Consider generating a GPG key to sign your commits.
+Consider generating a GPG key to sign your commits.
 Read about [why][git-horror] and [how][signing-howto].
 Once you have done this, consider enabling automatic signing of all your commits with the following command:

 ```
 cd *path to your cloned MSF repository on disk*
 git config commit.gpgsign true
 ```

- - Developers tend to customize their own [git aliases] to speed up common commands, but here are a few common ones:
+Developers tend to customize their own [git aliases] to speed up common commands, but here are a few common ones:

 ```rc
 [alias]